D4san/MultiREx-public/README.md

 <p align="center"><img src="https://github.com/D4san/MultiREx-public/blob/main/examples/resources/contributions-transmission-spectrum.png?raw=true" alt="Contributions in transmission spectra"/></p>

 All of these functionalities are also available in `Taurex`.
-However, the interface to `MultiREx` is much more intuitive,and, more importantly, it is also best suited for the real superpower of the package: the capaciy to create large ensamble of random planetary systems.
+However, the interface to `MultiREx` is much more intuitive and, more importantly, it is also best suited for the real superpower of the package: the capaciy to create large ensamble of random planetary systems.

 For creating a random planetary system starting with a range of the relevant parameters (ranges given between parenthesis), we use the command: